Hizaguru/ITKST56EN25K1-mini-project/README.md

 # 🚀 User Management System - Monorepo

-Welcome to the **User Management System**, a full-stack application that integrates authentication, user management, and security testing into a single monorepo.
-This repository combines **backend, frontend, and security tools** in one place for easy deployment and management.
+Welcome to the **ITKST56EN25K1-mini-project**, a full-stack application that integrates authentication, user management, and security testing into a single monorepo.

 ## 📦 **Project Overview**

-This monorepo includes the following three projects:
+This project includes the following three projects:

 ### 🛠️ **Components**